What do I have to do when getting EI?

 A job can be suitable if:

-- your health and physical abilities allow you to commute to work and do the job,
+- you’re healthy enough and physically able to commute to work and do the job,

-- the hours you have to work fit with your family duties or religious beliefs, and
+- the hours of work fit with your family duties or religious beliefs, and

 - doing the work would not be against your religious or moral beliefs.

-A job is not suitable if it is available because of a strike or lockout.
+A job is not suitable if it’s available because of a strike or lockout.

-But if you do not find a job after what Service Canada thinks is a “reasonable” time, they can tell you that you must look for other types of jobs.
+But if you do not find a job in what Service Canada says is a “reasonable” time, they can tell you to look for other types of jobs.
 This even includes jobs that pay less than you usually earn.

-Service Canada will disqualify you for 7 to 12 weeks if they decide that:
+Service Canada may cut off your benefits for 7 to 12 weeks if they decide that:

-- you refused to take a suitable job, or
+- you refused to take a job they thought was suitable, or

-- you knew about one but did not apply for it.
+- you knew about a job but did not apply for it.

-What if I take a job but get fired or quit?
+If I take a job but get fired or quit

 Try to get help and advice before you decide.
 See Where can I get help and information?

-Your EI will also be cut off if you take a job while you are getting benefits and then get fired for misconduct.
+Your EI will also be cut off if you take a job while you’re getting benefits and then get fired for misconduct.

-But your EI benefits should not be affected if your employer fires you because:
+But your EI benefits should not be cut off if:

 For more information about misconduct, see Can I get EI if I was fired?

-If you are cut off or disqualified for any of these reasons, you can ask Service Canada to reconsider the decision.
-This means to review and change it.
+If you’re cut off for any of these reasons, you can ask Service Canada to reconsider the decision.
+This means asking them to review and change it.

 You must do this in writing within 30 days.
-For more information, see How do I ask for a reconsideration?
+See How to ask for a reconsideration?

 Previous page Next page